tagDiv/013/readme.txt

 === MeisterMag ===

 Requires at least: 4.0
-Tested up to: 4.6.1
+Tested up to: 4.7.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Tags: one-column, two-columns, right-sidebar, ???accessibility-ready???, theme-options, custom-menu, featured-images, flexible-header, threaded-comments, translation-ready, blog
+Tags: one-column, two-columns, right-sidebar, theme-options, custom-menu, featured-images, flexible-header, threaded-comments, translation-ready, blog

 == Description ==

 MeisterMag is a free WordPress theme that lets you write articles and blog posts with ease.

-The MeisterMag template uses a beautiful default color schemes combined with a harmonious fluid grid with an attractive mobile approach, and impeccable polish in every detail.
+The MeisterMag template uses a beautiful default color schemes combined with a harmonious fluid grid with an attractive mobile approach and impeccable polish in every detail.
 Is excellent for a news, newspaper, magazine or publishing site.
 It’s fast, simple, and easy to use.

 The MeisterMag Theme supports Custom Menus, Widgets and the following extra features:

- - Responsive
+ - Responsive Layout
- - Post Formats
+ - Theme Customize
  - Custom Sidebars
  - Post Thumbnails
+ - Page Navigation
  - 3 widgetized areas in the Footer
- - Customisable Front Page
+ - Customisable Homepage
  - Customisable Footer
  - Translation Ready
- - Accessibility Ready

 == Installation ==